wkan17012021/UI-Library/README.md

 I tried to focus on solutions with plain JS / no frameworks.

+To observe the demos, clone and pull down the repo, cd into the desired folder and run the html file in your local server / localhost.

 Hopefully, there is a link to the resource, but if not I'm sure you can find a similar video on YT explaining the concept.